videoalchemy/JugglingMolecules/README.md

 		- ofxCV – created by Kyle McDonald – fast openCV wrapper.
 		- ofxFluidSolver – created by Memo Atken.
 After Years, it is still one of my favourite calculation models to illustrate continous flow of a dancer and graphics.
 		- ofxUI – created by rezaali – having worked a lot in processing, i completly fell in love with this GUI library as it speeds up my tweaking processes.
 Its easy to use and fast to bind to variables.

+- **Particles Create Shape -> then use TEXTURE image:**
+	- currently particles from t1-tn create a line
+	- use clusters of particles **to form a shape**
+	- then fill that shape with a texture randomly selected from an Emblem

+- **FLOW MAPS**